vlacs/monocular/README.md

 ({:fname "William" :lname "Hartnell" ...} ...)
 ```

-If we had different data sets we needed to be able to search on we could define
+If we needed to be able to search on different sets we could define a searcher
-a searcher:
+instead of using defsearch:

 ```clj
 (def doctor-searcher (monocular/searcher doctor-data-map))